mpociot/teamwork/README.md

 <a name="user-relation-to-team" />
 ### User relation to teams

-Run the `migration` command, to generate all tables neede for Teamwork.
+Run the `migration` command, to generate all tables needed for Teamwork.

 ```bash